 Diverse perspectives help companies to understand different customer needs and to develop innovative business solutions.
 Leaders play a key role in fostering diversity within teams for greater business results.

-What does diversity and inclusion mean for you personally?
+What does diversity and inclusion mean?

 And for TÜV SÜD as a business?

 As a business, we see that fostering diversity and inclusion opens up new opportunities.
 A culture that enables EVERYONE to fully grow and develop doesn't only help each individual person, but also our company as a whole.

 For one, it helps us stay competitive as attractive employers in an increasingly challenging recruitment market, ensuring we can attract the best talent.
 It also helps us have a wide range of perspectives when considering the performance of our company and the future development of our business.
 We can better understand a fuller range of challenges, more successfully anticipate customer needs and thereby develop bespoke business models that are fully future-proof.

 One area that particularly benefits from diversity is innovation.
 Several studies show that diverse teams deliver more creative and more successful results.
 This increased potential in innovation helps us, in turn to be more prepared for the workplace of the future.
 As the application of artificial intelligence (AI) continues to rapidly develop, diverse teams are already helping it to avoid bias, thereby preventing potential mistakes arising from its use.

 Of course, we can't forget that diversity and inclusion are an important part of our corporate responsibility.
 We don't only think of the impact our business has on the environment but have always considered the impact our business has on people – both inside and outside our organization.

 Over 155 years ago, our business was founded on the principle of protecting people, assets and the environment from technology-related risks.
 And this remains our aim to this very day.
 We need to face an increasingly complex world and its interactive technology with appropriately multi-faceted approaches.
 This works best with a range of experiences, as diverse as possible, coming together in one team.